smplrspace/clickup-chat-action/README.md

 ## Inputs

-- `WORKSPACE_ID` - **Required**.
+- `workspace-id` - **Required**.
 ClickUp workspace ID.
-- `CHANNEL_ID` - **Required**.
+- `channel-id` - **Required**.
 ClickUp chat channel ID.
-- `MESSAGE` - Message to post to the chat channel.
+- `message` - Message to post to the chat channel.
 Supports markdown formatting.
-  This is optional if STATUS_UPDATE is set to true, required in any other case.
+  This is optional if status-update is set to true, required in any other case.
-- `STATUS_UPDATE` - Set this to true to include an automated status update of the workflow in the message.
+- `status-update` - Set this to true to include an automated status update of the workflow in the message.
-- `status` - Set this when using STATUS_UPDATE.
+- `status` - Set this when using status-update.
 Allowed values: success, failure, or cancelled.
 Can be set using martialonline/workflow-status@v3.

 ## Environment variables